ivanshalashilin/Cavity/README.md

 To collect photodiode voltage and Thermocouple temperature a custom built LabView software was created.
 To avoid large files and memory overflow the program saves collected data periodically in seperate files rather than in one file all at once.
 ![](/assets/LabViewUI_labels.png)
 The above image shows what the UI for the program looks like during operation.
 To set up data collection:
-- Choose two PXIe physicals to view/record.
+- Choose two PXIe physical channels to view/record.
 Typically for the STCL this is the function generator and the photodiode.
 - Set the desired length in milliseconds between data collections.
 - Set the `Data rate` and `samples per channel`.
 Making the rate too high can cause issues with the signal.
 - Generally always leave the max/min at 10/-10 and the `Al.TermCfg` to `RSE`.